Synthesis-in-the-Loop Evaluation of LLMs for RTL Generation: Quality, Reliability, and Failure Modes: Background

 \section{Background}

 Large language models (LLMs), transformer-based neural networks pretrained on large text and code corpora and capable of generating code from natural-language prompts, have demonstrated strong performance on software synthesis benchmarks such as HumanEval~\cite{chen2021codex} and MBPP~\cite{austin2021mbpp}.
-These results have motivated applying LLMs to hardware description languages, where early work showed that general-purpose models can generate syntactically valid Verilog with reasonable functional accuracy~\cite{thakur2024verigen}.

-Dedicated HDL benchmarks grade correctness primarily via simulation.
-VerilogEval~\cite{liu2023verilogeval} grades 156 single-module tasks with Icarus Verilog, establishing pass@$k$ (the probability that at least one of $k$ independent generation attempts produces a passing solution) as the field's primary metric.
-RTLLM~\cite{lu2024rtllm} and its expansion OpenLLM-RTL~\cite{liu2024openllmrtl} extend coverage to 47 real-world RTL problems, but retain simulation-pass as the sole quality criterion.
-Specialized models have emerged to optimize for precisely these benchmarks: VeriGen~\cite{thakur2024verigen} fine-tunes on open-source Verilog corpora, and RTLCoder~\cite{liu2025rtlcoder} shows a lightweight model can exceed GPT-3.5 on VerilogEval pass rates.
-A systematic re-evaluation~\cite{pinckney2025verilogeval} confirms year-over-year progress on simulation metrics but argues that quality-of-results (QoR) measures such as area and timing are necessary for a complete picture.
-The blind spot is consistent: all prior benchmarks stop at simulation correctness and do not assess whether generated designs are synthesizable or hardware-efficient.
+These results have motivated the use of LLMs to hardware description languages, where early work showed that general-purpose models can generate syntactically valid Verilog with reasonable accuracy~\cite{thakur2024verigen, liu2025rtlcoder}.
+Dedicated HDL benchmarks grade correctness via simulation.
+VerilogEval~\cite{liu2023verilogeval} grades 155 single-module tasks with Verilator, establishing pass@$k$ (probability that at least one of $k$ independent generation attempts produces a passing solution) as the primary metric.
+RTLLM~\cite{lu2024rtllm} and its expansion OpenLLM-RTL~\cite{liu2024openllmrtl} extend coverage to 47 real-world RTL problems, but retain simulation pass rate as the quality criterion.
+Specialized models have emerged to optimize these metrics: VeriGen~\cite{thakur2024verigen} fine-tunes on open-source Verilog corpora, and RTLCoder~\cite{liu2025rtlcoder} shows that a lightweight model can exceed GPT-3.5 on VerilogEval pass rates.
+A systematic re-evaluation~\cite{pinckney2025verilogeval} confirms year-over-year progress on simulation metrics but argues that quality-of-results (QoR) measures such as area and timing are necessary for a full picture.
+The blind spot is consistent: all successors and extensions of these benchmarks use simulation-only evaluation and do not assess whether the designs are synthesizable or hardware-efficient.